-Source: IPCC Fifth Assessment Report, 100-year values, 2014
+Source: International Panel on Climate Change (IPCC) Fifth Assessment Report, 100-year values, 2014

 According to the U.S. Environmental Protection Agency's 2019 "Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990-2018," the majority of GHG emissions comes from fossil fuel combustion which in turn is used for electricity, transportation, industry, heating, etc. The burning of fossil fuels occurs across nearly every sector of the global economy, in ways that have become foundational to the ways that most people move, eat, and live.